CappePolito/CI2024_project-work/Report.md

     return np.random.choice(all_nodes)

+#used done
 def replace_subtree(node, new_subtree, parent=None, parent_idx=None):
+    """
+    Replace a node's subtree with a new subtree, respecting arity constraints.

+    Parameters:
+    - node: The node to replace
+    - new_subtree: The new subtree to use
+    - parent: The parent node (if known)
+    - parent_idx: The index of node in parent's successors (if known)

+    Returns:
+    - True if replacement was successful, False otherwise
+    """
     # If we have direct parent access, we can replace the entire node
     if parent is not None and parent_idx is not None: parent_successors = list(parent.successors)